rtmigo/floca_flutter/README.md

 # How Floca works

-It takes your `.csv` spreadsheet and generates a `.dart` file.
+It is command-line app, that takes your `.csv` spreadsheet and generates a `.dart` file.

-You include this file in the project:
+You include the generated file in the project:

 ```dart
 import "newly_generated.dart";